-Of course artificial greenery is affordable and easy, but there’s nothing like the real thing, and that’s especially true at Christmas.
+Artificial greenery is cheap and easy, but nothing beats the real thing, especially at Christmas.
 If you can manage, in any way, to add real greenery to your home this winter, do it.

-A living thing, whether it’s a dog or a tree branch, always makes a house cozy.
+A living thing, whether a dog or a tree branch, always makes a house cozy.
 Why?
-Because living things require care, which require a nearby human presence.
-This means that when a living thing is present, it’s a signal that a home is inhabited and alive and well cared for.
+Because living things need care, which requires a nearby human presence.
+This means that when a living thing is present, it signals that a home is inhabited, alive and well cared for.

 2. Homemade food

 And in the spirit of beautiful Christmas food, let’s make sure we are using food to bring life and charm to our homes.
-Why not try a bowl of pretty candies on the counter, a pot full of hot apple cider on the stove, or any of the millions of beautiful, delicious, homemade holiday goodies out there.
-Homemade food brings a kitchen, and a home, to life, especially for the holiday.
+Why not have a bowl of pretty candies on the counter?
+You can also enjoy a pot of hot apple cider on the stove.
+There are countless delicious homemade holiday goodies to try.
+Homemade food brings a kitchen and a home to life, especially for the holiday.

 3. Fire, candles, or lights

-This is what probably comes to mind when you think of a cozy house for Christmas.
-An evening next to a fire and a glowing Christmas tree is a Christmas classic.
+This is what comes to mind when thinking of a cozy Christmas house.
+An evening next to a fire and a glowing Christmas tree is a classic Christmas image.
 And there’s a reason for this!

-Short winter days can feel gloomy without something bright and cheerful in the house during the evenings.
-There is no real substitute for a fire in the house, but a beautifully lit tree is a good runner-up.
+Winter days are short, and they can feel gloomy.
+To make evenings happier, add something bright and cheerful to the house.
+There is no real substitute for a fire in the house…but a beautifully lit tree is a good runner-up 😉.

 Candles are another excellent way to chase away the winter gloom.
-Try them on your fireplace mantle, your kitchen windowsill, or in a little-used room like a dining room, where you will see them as you pass by.
+Put them on your fireplace mantle, kitchen windowsill, or in a rarely used room like a dining room.
+You’ll see them as you pass by.

-If you have an Alexa or other smart home device, just tell it what you would like to hear.
-You can ask for specific songs, artists, or simply say “play traditional Christmas music”.
-If you don’t, make sure you have your Christmas music easy to get to and set up so that it actually happens day after day.
+If you have an Alexa or other smart home device, tell it what you would like to hear.
+You can request particular songs, or artists, or say “play traditional Christmas music”.

 5. Add some more

-Or it might mean adding a few seasonal pillows, pretty Christmas tea towels, or simply putting some cards you’ve received up on your fireplace mantle.
-Maybe it means smoothing a tablecloth on your breakfast table, or lining copper cookie cutters along your kitchen window.
+It could be seasonal pillows, Christmas tea towels, or cards on your fireplace mantle.
+You could smooth a tablecloth on your breakfast table.
+You could also line copper cookie cutters along your kitchen window.

-(This doesn’t mean run out and buy a bunch of Christmas junk!
-It’s just a reminder that in winter, a bare house can look cold and a little extra cheer never hurt anyone.
-Keep in mind the principles of slow decorating, and only buy things you love and can afford.)
+This doesn’t mean run out and buy a bunch of Christmas junk!
+It’s just a reminder that in winter, a bare house can look cold, and a little extra cheer never hurt anyone.